 That section includes the following options:

-- User Account: Click this option to display a feed of your latest Instagram posts.
+- User Account: Display a feed of your latest Instagram posts.

-- Hashtag: Selecting this setting lets you display an Instagram hashtag feed using your chosen hashtags.
+- Hashtag: Display an Instagram hashtag feed using your chosen hashtags.

-- Tagged: Choose this option to show a feed of photos you’re tagged in by other Instagram users.
+- Tagged: Show a feed of photos you’re tagged in by other Instagram users.

-- Mixed: With this setting, you can display a single feed containing multiple feed types.
+- Mixed: Display a single feed containing multiple feed types.

 To display a simple Instagram feed of your account photos, choose the User Account option, and click Save Changes.

 Step 3: Customize Your Instagram Feed Settings

 For this step, we look at customizing your Instagram feeds.
 So from the main Settings page, click the Customize tab to reveal the options.

 First, you’ll see the general customization settings where you can change your feed’s width, height, and set a custom background color.

 Below are the layout options for your feed.
 If you’d like to control how your feeds will look like on your website, feel free to change this.